Pictured: This is Jennifer, our Patient Care Coordinator—and patient! Here she is 2 weeks after her tummy tuck and liposuction.

 - Weighing/Measuring Yourself: Refrain from measuring yourself within the first few weeks.
 The measurement will not be an accurate depiction of your results.
-You will be swollen, and although you will love your new shape, and your final results will not be truly visible until 6 months after the procedure.
+You will be swollen, and although you will love your new shape, your final results will not be truly visible until 6 months after the procedure.

 - Eat Processed or Unhealthy Foods: Sodium can cause worse swelling.
 Drinking plenty of fluids and eating a clean diet can help prevent extra swelling.
 It is also important to maintain a healthy lifestyle to optimize your surgical results.